 The day after the wedding was another family affair in our local and I made sure that my outfit was on point.
 It was as if I knew that it would be my last chance to go all out.
 I wore a high-neck pink velvet mini dress by Rotate, trimmed with white frills on the cuff and neckline.

 Over a year on, the way I dress is very different.
 Gone are the extravagant outfits and in their place is a scruffed pair of Le Coq Sportif tracksuits pants and a worn crew neck jumper from H&M.

 When I online shop (now a rare occurrence) I buy leggings and hoodies which is a far cry from my heady days of high hemlines and even higher heels.

 While I miss the more is more aesthetic, I secretly love the comfort.
 A soft waistband is a welcome reprieve from the days I used to pop open a button on my jeans in the office after a heavy lunch.
 The cosy embrace of my revolving door of jumpers and hoodies is a non-religious miracle during the dark mornings and days.

-When the moment comes for us to take our first tentative steps back into the world, collectively, we will find it challenging to dress the way we did pre-pandemic.
-We love the ease of the way we wear clothes now.
-There is less pressure and we are content in the softness.
-However, a part of us will always want to look our best.
+Now the moment has come for us to take our first tentative steps back into the world, collectively, I’m finding it challenging to dress the way I did pre-pandemic.
+I love the ease of the way I wear clothes now.
+There is less pressure and I am content in the softness.
+However, a part of me will always want to look my best.
 And while we may not think it, dressing to be both comfortable and chic is possible.